 Dart is a web language, so many pub packages will be doing web stuff.
 That

 web directory.
 You’re free to organize the contents

 of that to your heart’s content.
 Go crazy with subdirectories if that makes you

 Also, and this is important, any Dart web entrypoints (in other words, Dart

 web and not

-That ensures that a
+That ensures that

-imports can be resolved correctly.
+package: imports can be resolved correctly.